joegit1996/ActivityTracker-2/README.md

   - Locked/unlocked state is visually indicated

 ## Progress Page & User Experience
-- **Animated Banknote Icon:**
+- **Animated Reward Icon:**
-  - The main reward card now shows an animated spinning banknote icon (Lucide) if the user hasn't completed all days
+  - The main reward section now shows an animated Font Awesome sack dollar icon (blue, with padding) if the user hasn't completed all days
   - Text: "Complete all milestones for a big CASH reward" (or Arabic translation)
 - **Timeline:**
   - Unified timeline: for each day, the day card is shown, and any mini rewards for that day are rendered immediately after